India claims its strikes inside Pakistan territory last week killed over 100 militants

 Following India’s Wednesday strikes, Pakistan sent drones multiple times in many locations in Kashmir and Indian cities that were neutralized, said Air Marshal A.K.
 Bharti, the operations head of the Indian air force.
 He said India responded with “significant and game-changing strikes” Saturday, hitting Pakistan’s air bases.

-Bharti refused to comment on Pakistani claims of shooting down five Indian fighter jets.
+Bharti refused to comment on Pakistani claims of shooting down five Indian fighter jets, but said “we are in a combat scenario and losses are a part of combat.”
 He claimed India also “downed (a) few planes” but did not offer any evidence.

 The Associated Press could not independently verify all the actions attributed to India or Pakistan.